Pedro Veniss

 Pedro Veniss (born 6 January 1983) is a Brazilian show jumping rider.
 He participated at two Summer Olympics (in 2008 and 2016).
 His best Olympic results came in 2016, when he finished 5th in team and 16th in individual competition at the home Olympics in Rio de Janeiro.

+Career

 Veniss competed at two World Equestrian Games (in 2010 and 2014).
 He finished 4th in the team competition in 2010, while his best individual placement is 35th place from both 2010 and 2014.
 Veniss also participated at two Pan American Games (in 2007 and 2015).
-In 2007 he helped the Brazilian team to win a team gold medal.
+In 2007, he helped the Brazilian team to win a team gold medal.

+Since the beginning of 2016, Pedro Veniss has been running a tournament and trading stable in Ittre, Belgium, together with Cassio Rivetti.
+Previously, he presented horses at tournaments for the large trading stable “Stephex Stables” from Wolvertem.